Stimulus deal could block lawsuits over COVID-19 deaths of workers

 Half a year after the suit was filed, Americans are dying from COVID-19 at record rates.
 But according to business groups and many Republicans in Congress, it is the threat of more litigation of the kind pursued by the Benjamin family that poses the greatest threat to employers and the economic recovery.

+The issue is threatening to derail negotiations between Democratic and Republican leaders.

+While the latest $908 billion proposal includes "an agreement in principle" between the two parties on protection from lawsuits, McConnell indicated earlier this week he would be willing to put aside that part of the bill and only pass elements that both parties can agree on.
+Such a move would all but guarantee that the contentious debate will persist into next year.

-The Kentucky Republican's tactical offer is less likely to dispose of the can of worms than to kick it into 2021.
-Business groups contend that without such protections, unscrupulous lawyers would wipe out already struggling small businesses that are doing their best to follow a patchwork set of rules intended to protect workers.
+Business groups contend that without limits on lawsuits, unscrupulous lawyers would wipe out already struggling small businesses that are doing their best to follow a patchwork set of rules intended to protect workers and customers.

 But consumer and civil rights groups warn that insulating employers from legal repercussions for policies that may have contributed to the deaths of thousands of Americans would effectively give a blank check for companies to ignore public health and safety, removing a key tool for people to seek redress.